KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/grain_and_noise/chroma_noise_reduction.rst

      - Description
    * - Y+U+V Threshold
      - Integer
      - Set threshold for averaging chrominance values.
-Sum of absolute difference of Y, U and V pixel components of current pixel and neighbour pixels lower than this threshold will be used in averaging. :term:`Luma<luma>` component is left unchanged and is copied to output.
+Sum of absolute difference of Y, U and V pixel components of current pixel and neighbor pixels lower than this threshold will be used in averaging. :term:`Luma<luma>` component is left unchanged and is copied to output.
 Default value is 30.
 Allowed range is from 1 to 200.
    * - Horizontal / Vertical size
      - Integer
      - Set horizontal / vertical radius of rectangle used for averaging.
 Allowed range is from 1 to 100.
 Default value is 5.